kingstarfly/doodlemorph/README.md

 6. Wait for the AI to generate your styled image
 7. The image will appear on the canvas next to your drawing

-### Creating Animations
+### Creating Animations with Sora 2

-1. Generate 2 or more styled images using the process above
+1. Generate a styled image using the process above, or use any existing image on the canvas
-2. Select multiple images (hold Shift and click, or drag to select)
+2. Select a single image (click to select)
-3. The animation toolbar will appear showing the selection order
+3. The animation toolbar will appear with Sora 2 info
-4. Click "🎬 Create Animation"
+4. Click "🎬 Create Animation with Sora 2"
-5. Wait 30-60 seconds for the video to generate
+5. Wait 1-2 minutes for Sora 2 to generate your cinematic video
 6. Preview the animation in the toolbar
 7. Click "📥 Download Animation" to save the MP4 file

+**Note**: Sora 2 animates a single image and creates natural, cinematic motion.
+If you have an OpenAI API key with Sora access, it will use your OpenAI credits.
+Otherwise, fal.ai will handle the billing.

 ## Tech Stack

 - **Frontend**: Next.js 14, React, TypeScript
 - **Canvas**: tldraw v3
-- **AI**: fal.ai (flux-dev for image generation, kling-video for animations)
+- **AI**: fal.ai (flux-dev for image generation, Sora 2 for animations)

 ## Project Structure